Steps to the Transition and Accommodation Process CGPS

 to receive these accommodation notification forms, and this must happen every term.

-The Coordinator of Student Accessibility Services then emails the faculty the form
+The Center for Academic Excellence then emails the faculty the form directly.

 Note: Faculty are under no obligation to accommodate a student until they are supplied

-with a Notification of Academic Accommodations form generated through the Coordinator
+with a Notification of Academic Accommodations form generated through the Center for

 Step 4: Stay in Touch

-- The Coordinator of Student Accessibility Services does not monitor student performance.
+- The Center for Academic Excellence does not monitor student performance.
+It is expected

 difficulties, that they will communicate and seek assistance.
-He can always be reached
+They can always be reached

 via email, phone, and of course (if reasonable for the student) by stopping by the